XOR gate: Applications

-Uses in addition
+Addition

 The XOR logic gate can be used as a one-bit adder that adds any two bits together to output one bit.
 For example, if we add 1 plus 1 in binary, we expect a two-bit answer, 10 (i.e. 2 in decimal).
 Since the trailing sum bit in this output is achieved with XOR, the preceding carry bit is calculated with an AND gate.
-This is the main principle in Half Adders.
-A slightly larger Full Adder circuit may be chained together in order to add longer binary numbers.
+This is the main principle in half adders.
+A slightly larger full adder circuit may be chained together in order to add longer binary numbers.

 In certain situations, the inputs to an OR gate (for example, in a full-adder) or to an XOR gate can never be both 1's.
 As this is the only combination for which the OR and XOR gate outputs differ, an OR gate may be replaced by an XOR gate (or vice versa) without altering the resulting logic.
 This is convenient if the circuit is being implemented using simple integrated circuit chips which contain only one gate type per chip.